-We think the National Wine School is the best option for someone looking to learn about wine.
+We think the National Wine School is the best option for someone learning about wine.
 The school attracts a diverse student base and offers programs that are engaging to people from all walks of life.

-They offer a full roster of sommelier courses online as well as programs at universities and colleges.
+They offer a full roster of sommelier courses online and programs at universities and colleges.

 The Wine School of Philadelphia will not offer either WSET or CMS programs due to their —what’s the best way to say this?– narrow view of both wine and students.
 However, we are far from alone in this move.

 Wine & Spirit Education Trust (WSET)

 The Wine & Spirit Education Trust, or WSET, is based in the UK but now runs pay-to-play franchises across the globe.
 You can take their courses in any major city in the US and other countries.
 The basics of a WSET class are relatively simple: a PowerPoint presentation in a rented room, plus a wine tasting.

 WSET is very methodical; they offer programs on different specialties like wine, spirits, and sake.
 However, the difficulty increases dramatically as students advance through levels one through four.
 A level four Wine Diploma is one of the wine trade’s most coveted and hard-to-get certifications.

 With wine regions, tasting, and a strong focus on the business side of wine, WSET is excellent for someone looking for restaurant employment.
 There is one caveat: they don’t offer sommelier courses, certification, or pins.
 Instead, they offer a “wine qualification.”